mansoorbarri/website/content/blogs/2025/pages-to-workers-cf.md

 Once in your dashboard:
 - go to "Compute (Workers)" > "Workers & Pages" from the right sidebar.
-- "Create" > choose where you want to import your source code from. *import from respository* in my case.
+- "Create" > choose where you want to import your source code from. *import from repository* in my case.
 - everything should be fine except add `hugo` in "Build command". *note: this is the command which will be used to trigger the site build*
 - "Save and Deploy"

 That should trigger the first build using workers.
 You can go in settings and setup other things like custom domains.
 This should be easy and similar to Pages settings.

+## Advanced Setup
+For advanced setups like building on a specific Hugo version and/or using Dart SASS, you will have to implement a much complex build system.

+[JMooring](https://github.com/jmooring) has a create repository explaining everything, check it out here: https://github.com/jmooring/hosting-cloudflare-worker